KlasMvW/typesafe_coordinate_systems/README.md

   void to_child(const Matrix<From, System::A>& from, Matrix<From, System::B>& to);
 }
 ```
-With the above definitions the matrix connection tow arbitrary systems in an hierarchy can be obtained by
+With the above definitions the matrix connecting two arbitrary systems in an hierarchy can be obtained by

 ```c++
 Matrix<Ts::System::A, Ts::System::B> m = Ts::relate_systems<Ts::System::A, Ts::System::B, Matrix>();
 ```

+## TS applied to general tree structures

+Note that **TS** can be applied to any tree-like hierarchy where there is some kind of property that connects two nodes (systems) going in a specific direction.
+The `Matrix` can be any object as long as the signatures are correct and the `to_parent` and `to_child` functions has the correct form.